Cyber-Duck/bash-wakatime/README.md

 Fish plugin for wakatime
 =======================

-Automatic time tracking for commands in BASH using [wakatime](http://wakatime.com/).
+Automatic time tracking for commands in FISH using [wakatime](http://wakatime.com/).

 Based on the [BASH plugin](https://github.com/API-PLUGIN-RESSOURCES/bash-wakatime).